Atulya2/Titanic-Survival-Prediction-using-Pyhton/README.md

 # Virtual Internship - Bharat Intern (Data Science tasks)
 The Repository consists of two projects:
-Cat Vs Dog Image Classification Project using data science techniques in Python and Titanic Survival Prediction using Data Science techniques in Python
+The first project involves developing a Cat Vs Dog Image Classification model and the second project involves building the Titanic Survival Prediction model using Data Science techniques in Python.